Bhangarh Fort in Rajasthan

 The fort is situated at the edge of a lusciously green expanse of Sariska Tiger Reserve between Alwar and Jaipur, and is not very far away from Delhi either.
-The fort was clearly modelled upon the medieval city of Shahjahanbad, with four massive wooden gates in every direction.
-The precincts of the fort have ornately carved a miniature waterfall and temples which lend an air of tranquility to the place during the better part of the day.
-The remnants of some palaces within the fort are a clear indicators of the fort’s prosperity during its heyday.
-The fort would have been a tourist hotspot for its serene atmosphere during the day and the architectural marvel that the fort is, and as a matter of fact it is.
+The fort was clearly modelled upon the medieval city of Shahjahanabad, with four massive wooden gates in every direction.
+The precincts of the fort have ornately carved a miniature waterfall and temples which lend an air of tranquillity to the place during the better part of the day.
+The remnants of some palaces within the fort are clear indicators of the fort’s prosperity during its heydey.
+The fort would have been a tourist hotspot for its serene atmosphere during the day and the architectural marvel that the fort is, and as a matter of fact, it is.
 It is a tourist attraction and it does attract hordes of tourists during the day, but for all the wrong reasons.
 Local folks would have you believe that no one dares to build a house with a roof in the vicinity of the fort.
 The roof collapses shortly after being built.

 Bhangarh Fort From Alwar